IgorWarzocha/Opencode-Extensions-TUI/README.md

 ---

-**Made with ❤️ for the terminal-loving developer community**
+Made for the terminal-loving developer community

-*If you like this, give it a ⭐ on GitHub!*
+If you like this, give it a star on GitHub!